kc-ml2/captioning_edgedevice/README.md

 This project implements an image captioning pipeline designed for deployment in resource constrained environments.

 - Supports multiple models: **BLIP**, **InstructBLIP**, **MobileVLM**
+- Supports FP16 and INT4 inference on GPU for BLIP and InstructBLIP
+- Supports FP32 ONNX inference on CPU for MobileVLM

 ## 📂 Project Structure
 ```bash